Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Computational results

-The overall trends are further illustrated in Figures~\ref{fig:f5_f6} (a) and Figures~\ref{fig:f5_f6} (b), which plot the MIP gap and total runtime as a function of the instance size $|V|$ for the three methods.
-Figures~\ref{fig:f5_f6} (a) shows that BSB and SimCIM achieve \texttt{gap}~=~0 on all tested instances, while the Gurobi baseline exhibits large positive gaps only on the largest instances.
-Figures~\ref{fig:f5_f6} (b) indicates that all methods have similar runtimes on small instances, but as $|V|$ grows, the total runtime of the baseline method increases much faster than that of the QAIA-based methods.
-In particular, for the largest instances, the BSB and SimCIM curves stay well below the $3600$~s time limit, whereas the baseline curve often saturates at the time limit.
+The overall trends are further illustrated in Figure~\ref{fig:f5_f6}, panels a and b, which plot the MIP gap and total runtime as a function of the instance size $|\mathcal I|$ for the three methods.
+Panel a shows that bSB and SimCIM achieve \texttt{gap}~=~0 on all tested instances, while the Gurobi baseline exhibits large positive gaps only on the largest instances.
+Panel b indicates that all methods have similar runtimes on small instances, but as $|\mathcal I|$ grows, the total runtime of the baseline method increases much faster than that of the QAIA methods.
+In particular, for the largest instances, the bSB and SimCIM curves stay well below the $3600$~s time limit, whereas the baseline curve often saturates at the time limit.

-These observations suggest that QAIA-based pricing improves the effectiveness of the column generation and branching process.
-Although the detailed internal statistics are not all shown in the figures, Tables~\ref{tab:gurobi}--\ref{tab:SimCIM} and the logs indicate that BSB and SimCIM typically generate a large number of high-quality columns within a moderate number of pricing calls, enabling the RMP to capture the structure of the problem more quickly and allowing the branch-and-price tree to be explored with fewer or comparable processed nodes while still certifying optimality.
-Comparing the two QAIA variants, BSB generally achieves slightly smaller or comparable $T_{\mathrm{total}}$ on many of the larger instances, while SimCIM provides similar solution quality and often comparable performance, acting as a complementary quantum-inspired heuristic.
-Overall, embedding MindQuantum’s QAIA solvers (realized here as BSB and SimCIM) into the pricing subproblem of a classical branch-and-price framework yields a robust hybrid algorithm: on small and medium instances, it matches the performance of the pure Gurobi baseline, and on large and difficult instances, it significantly improves scalability and robustness by delivering high-quality (often provably optimal) solutions within much shorter runtimes than the classical baseline.
+These observations suggest that QAIA pricing improves the effectiveness of the column generation and branching process.
+Although the detailed internal statistics are not all shown in the figures, Tables~\ref{tab:gurobi}--\ref{tab:SimCIM} and the logs indicate that bSB and SimCIM typically generate a large number of high quality columns within a moderate number of pricing calls, enabling the RMP to capture the structure of the problem more quickly and allowing the branch-and-price tree to be explored with fewer or comparable processed nodes while still certifying optimality.
+Comparing the two QAIA variants, bSB generally achieves slightly smaller or comparable $T_{\mathrm{total}}$ on many of the larger instances, while SimCIM provides similar solution quality and often comparable performance, acting as a complementary quantum-inspired heuristic.
+Overall, embedding MindQuantum’s QAIA solvers, realized here as bSB and SimCIM, into the pricing subproblem of a classical branch-and-price framework yields a robust hybrid algorithm: on small and medium instances, it matches the performance of the pure Gurobi baseline, and on large and difficult instances, it significantly improves scalability and robustness by delivering high-quality, often provably optimal, solutions within much shorter runtimes than the classical baseline.